Quick Links

 Companies have a complex approval matrix.
 Sometimes a single requisition needs 2-3 approvals.
 How many people need to approve a requisition before you can make the purchase?

-The thought process is that we should have tighter control over Spend.
+The thought process is that we should have tighter control over spend.

 We agree, and we preach that, but…